 Being hypnotised is an extremely relaxing and pleasant experience.
 During hypnosis, you will hear everything and be aware of everything that is happening – and you will remain in control at all times.
 You’ll feel mentally and physically calm.
 Many people describe experiencing a feeling of well-being.

 You will be in the driving seat at all times – we will help you by guiding and instructing your mind more powerfully than if you were wide awake.
 The real ‘change work’ takes place during the hypnosis.

 One of the most exciting things about hypnotherapy is how quickly positive change can be achieved.
-Hypnosis offers a short cut to solutions that with other types of therapy can take several sessions.
+Hypnosis can offer a short cut to solutions compared with other types of therapy that can take several sessions.

 After the session, you will feel relaxed and positive and start to become aware of a growing confidence and calmness in the days and nights to come.